realpaver/realpaver/doc/docs/userdoc/interval.md

 $$
 Each of these boxes encloses one solution at a given precision $\epsilon=10^{-8}$, _i.e._ the diameter (width) of each output interval is smaller than $\epsilon$.
 The first solution is depicted in the figure above and the second solution is a symetric one.

 The solver implements a _branch-and-prune algorithm_ that alternates pruning (contraction) and branching (separation) steps from the initial interval box $[-\pi,+\pi]^2$.
-It is guaranteed that <span style="color:red">no solution is lost</span>.
+It is guaranteed that <span style="color:red">no solution is lost</span> when the solving process is _complete_ (no timeout is activated).
 In particular, it is proved that there is no solution when no solution is found.